 Businesses choose umbrella insurance to back up the limits contained in their underlying liability policies (commercial general liability, business auto, employment practices liability, workers’ compensation and professional liability.)
 For the most part, it is used to cover exceptionally large events or losses with low probabilities of occurrence.
-Without an umbrella policy, these events – as few and far between as they may be – would be financially devastating to many companies.
+Without an umbrella policy, these events would be financially devastating to many companies.

 All types of companies would benefit largely from this coverage.
 Because it extends coverage so dramatically at a relatively small additional cost, many choose to pay the extra price.
 The amount of coverage needed will always depend on the total value of your assets.